 Try the pancakes and cinnamon rolls (Tuesdays and Saturdays only as they come from another bakery!).

 Try the full English breakfast (any day), or the Sunday roast, or the egg salad sandwich.
+This was easily one of our favorite vegan breakfasts in Brighton.

 Black Mocha (vegan options)